avantrec/soco-cli/README.md

 ## Guidelines on Playing Content

 Currently, **soco-cli** enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections.
 You should add content to these lists in order to facilitate playback.
-Content can be from local libraries, streaming services, or radio stations.
+Content can be from local libraries, streaming services, or streaming radio stations.

 ### Radio Stations